A program of the U.S. Chamber of Commerce Foundation

 But military spouses shouldn’t have these concerns about STEM careers.
 Many of our employment partners want to connect and hire military spouses to work in science, technology, engineering, and math (STEM) jobs.
 Two of these partners are Microsoft and Booz Allen Hamilton.

-Next month, 19 military spouses will graduate from Microsoft’s 22-week Military Spouse Technology Academy (MSTA) pilot program held near Joint Base Lewis-McChord, Wash.
+Next month, 19 military spouses will graduate from Microsoft’s 22-week Military Spouse Technology Academy (MSTA) pilot program held near Joint Base Lewis-McChord, Washington.
 This academy is designed to teach military spouses the necessary skills for long-lasting and meaningful technology careers that are both high-paying and portable.
 The goal is to put MSTA graduates on the path to seek careers in Server and Cloud Administration.

 Microsoft officials are confident that MSTA will reflect the success of its Software & Systems Academy, launched in 2013.